How to Tie Down and Transport a Kayak on a Roof Rack

 While kayaks are fun to paddle, their large size makes transportation a challenge.
-Therefore, knowing how to load and tie down a kayak on your vehicle is essential.
+Therefore, knowing how to tie down and transport a kayak on a roof rack is essential.

 How to Carry a Kayak